 Bought as a family car as Bora TDI was getting too small .
 Depreciation is high at 30 months old market value is 50% of initial purchase price!!
 Using car round town only getting 30 mpg a little better on a run but not great .
 Great car for space boots big and adults in rear seats have plenty of room .
 If buying another mazda will go for mazda3 MPS as probably as heavy on fuel with increased performance.

 The Mazda 6 is a pretty family car.
 It has plenty of space and all the advantages of a Hatchback.
 It is loaded with lots of useful gadgets, the best of which is a warning if you decide to change lanes and another vehicle is in your blind spot, on either the driver's or passenger's side of the car.
 It is not the fastest car on the road, but has been totally reliable during its 4-year life.

 Great car.
 Engine a little noisy & fuel economy not spectacular for a diesel but looks great & is good to drive & very reliable.
 Should have chain cam as belt costs a lot to replace every 75000 miles.
 Generally very pleased with it having covered 90,000 miles so far.
 Won't be buying another though because they no longer do a 5 door, besides which I no longer need such a large car.

+Great car, plenty of leg room for all passengers.
+Bose stereo, heated seats, dual zone climate control etc. Would be nice if it had been available in a broader range of colours, and would like a sunroof.
 Used to be very economical - 55 mpg, but has never been the same since it was serviced.
 Though this is typical of all cars I've had!
 Now only 48 mpg.